 Child care facilities:

-De Keur has a registered pre-school facility on Rocklands where children from 3 months to 5 years are cared for on a daily basis.
+De Keur has registered pre-school facilities on De Keur and Rocklands where children from 3 months to 5 years are cared for on a daily basis.
 An after-school care programme has also been started in 2012 to nurture young minds from Grade R through to Grade 7.

 Sport and Recreation: